EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.obs.md

 ### telescope.obs.daily_observability

 Observability plot fot a specific coordinates Package: telescope.obs Description: Plot the observability of a given object from a give location on Earth during one night.
+This program will plot the object Alt during the night,